Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 32

 The chairman of healthcare company Shenzhen YHLO Biotech Co.
-Ltd, Kunhui’s wealth stands at nearly USD 1.6 billion (INR 13205 crores approx).
+Ltd, Kunhui’s wealth stands at nearly USD 1.6 billion.
 The young entrepreneur also acts as the Interim Secretary of the company.

 Shenzhen YHLO Biotech Co.
 Ltd manufactures and distributes medical equipment and was awarded the ‘Top Innovative Enterprises in Shenzhen’ in 2019.
 YHLO also deals with overseas research partners in the USA, Japan, Europe and Australia, and focuses on developing advanced medical technologies.